gaverhae/okku/README.md

 The main goal of the Okku library is to make actor creation and management as painless as possible.
-Apart from that, Okku strives to be as thin a wrapper as possible; for example, Okku functions yield ans manipulate unwrapped Akka objets, and Okku tries to stay conceptually close to the Akka model.
+Apart from that, Okku strives to be as thin a wrapper as possible; for example, Okku functions yield and manipulate unwrapped Akka objects, and Okku tries to stay conceptually close to the Akka model.
 This means that users of Okku should be able to refer directly to the [Akka documentation](http://akka.io/docs/) for information on how to use Okku.

 The main caveat is that Okku assumes that the user is mainly interested in